Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Performance Evaluation of EMRAN-aided Controller for AVs

+The performance of the proposed EMRAN-aided path-tracking controller is further evaluated against the results of a recently developed type-2 fuzzy PID neural network coupled to an EKF-based neural observer (EKF-T2FNN) \unskip~\cite{1131305:22465616} by using the same set of vehicle parameters and configurations.
+An active disturbance rejection control (ADRC) with differential flatness\unskip~\cite{1131305:22465637} is also compared with our approach.

+Table~\ref{new-case} presents the comparison of the controllers for a DLC maneuver at a constant speed of 10 m/s.
+The Stanley-EMRAN controller outperforms the EKF-T2FNN method in terms of minimizing the lateral $e_{y_{max}} $ and $e_{y_{rms}} $ errors by 32.5\% and 62.8\% respectively.
+As already stated, the primary objective of this work is to reduce the lateral errors in path-tracking without degrading the yaw stability, particularly at high speeds.
+This constraint leads to greater heading errors than the EKF-T2FNN controller.
+However, in contrast to the ADRC, the EMRAN-aided lateral controller have a better overall tracking performance.

-Based on the above results of the various test cases, it is evident that the EMRAN based controller scheme can significantly improve the cruise control and path-tracking capabilities of an AV, even under harsh and extreme conditions.
-It should also be noted that the proposed EMRAN-aided inverse dynamics learning approach can act as an add-on to any other classical feedback controller in achieving a more reliable and accurate tracking response.
+Based on the above results, it is evident that utilizing the EMRAN neural network as an aid to feedback controllers can significantly improve the cruise control and path-tracking capabilities of an AV.
+Its ability to learn and adapt online makes the proposed coupled controller indispensable in achieving accurate and reliable tracking response, even in harsh and extreme conditions.